Mobee-App/documentation/docs/documentation-api/9 - Data Table Module/data-table.md

 - **Supports every Salesforce Data Type**  The table automatically formats currency, percent, email, and reference fields
 - **Flow Integration:** Input/output variables for selected rows, configuration, and validation.

+## Requirements

+Make sure that Lightning Web Security (LWS) is activated in your organization.
+For more information, see the [Salesforce documentation on enabling LWS](https://developer.salesforce.com/docs/platform/lightning-components-security/guide/lws-enable.html).

 ## Usage

 ### Setting Up the Flow